Meteor: Fireball

 A steadily growing number of fireballs are recorded at the American Meteor Society every year.
-There are probably more than 500,000 fireballs a year, but most go unnoticed because most occur over the ocean and half occur during daytime.
+There are several thousand fireballs a day, but most go unnoticed because most occur over the ocean and half occur during daytime.
 A European Fireball Network and a NASA All-sky Fireball Network detect and track many fireballs.

 Effect on atmosphere

 The entry of meteoroids into Earth's atmosphere produces three main effects: ionization of atmospheric molecules, dust that the meteoroid sheds, and the sound of passage.
 During the entry of a meteoroid or asteroid into the upper atmosphere, an ionization trail is created, where the air molecules are ionized by the passage of the meteor.
 Such ionization trails can last up to 45 minutes at a time.